Hongpengzh/Biosim-project-2023/README.md

+# Project background
+Please read the *project_description.pdf* and the documentation in *docs/_build/html/index.html*

 # How to run the project
-To run the simulation, you should install *numba* 0.56.4 or later version, *ffmpeg* 4.2.2 or later version besides the packages in conda enviroment "inf200jan".
+To run the simulation, you should install all the packages in conda enviroment *projectenv.yaml*.

 Then you could set initial parameters and call *simulate()* as *sample_sim.py* or *check_sim.py* showed in *reference_examples*.